 This information is provided as part of Western Michigan University Homer Stryker M.D.
-School of Medicine's (WMed) commitment to safety and security and is in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the Clery Act).
+School of Medicine's (WMed) commitment to safety and security and is following the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the Clery Act).
 This report includes statistics on specific reported crimes as well as policies and procedures that are designed to promote a safe, secure learning and working environment.

 The Director of Facilities serves as the institutional Chief Safety and Security Officer.
 This report, including the annual crime statistics, is prepared by the Chief Safety and Security Officer and the Office of the Dean, in cooperation with local law enforcement agencies surrounding the campus and alternate sites.
 This report is prepared and notice of its availability is distributed annually to all students, residents, fellows, faculty, and staff by October 1.
-Copies are available upon request from Facilities located on the Oakland Drive Campus at 1000 Oakland Drive, Kalamazoo, MI 49008, 269.337.4225, facilities@med.wmich.edu or on the WMed website at http://med.wmich.edu/campussafety.
+Copies are available upon request from Facilities located on the Oakland Drive Campus at 1000 Oakland Drive, Kalamazoo, MI 49008, 269.337.4225, facilities@wmed.edu or on the WMed website at http://wmed.edu/campus-safety.

 The annual reporting period includes an institution's three previous calendar years.
-This report includes crime statistics from the 2018, 2019, and 2020 calendar years.
+This report includes crime statistics from the 2020, 2021, and 2022 calendar years.
 It contains data on crimes occurring on the institution's campus, in buildings or on property it owns or controls, or on public property within, or immediately adjacent to and accessible from, the campus.